 Education was at a crossroad during the Covid-19 pandemic.
 The lockdowns accounted for school closures that left almost two dead years for most of the school-going children.
 Reports highlight numerous challenges faced by the learners including child neglect and abuse; physical, sexual, and psychological.

 In 2022, Schools for Refugees continues to provide scholarship aid to 16 secondary(high school) students who graduated from St. Bakhita N&P. In 2022, SFR added payment for full scholarships to two female university students to assist them in continuing their education.

-The Uganda government closed schools, including St. Bakhita Nursery and Primary School until May 19, 2020 due to the concern about spreading the covid-19 virus.
-That date may be extended.
-The students and teachers are staying close to home and due to lack of text books and computers, formal learning has come to a halt.
-As of May 16, in the entire country of Uganda, are 227 reported cases of the virus with no deaths and no community transmission.
+The Uganda government initially closed schools, including St. Bakhita Nursery and Primary School until May 19, 2020 due to the concern about spreading the covid-19 virus.
+That date was extended.
+The students and teachers are staying close to home and due to lack of textbooks and computers, formal learning has come to a halt.
+As of May 16, 2020 in the entire country of Uganda, are 227 reported cases of the virus with no deaths and no community transmission.
 42 cases are Uganda nationals.
 63 have recovered, There is one reported case in the neighboring town of Masindi.
 Most cases are foreign truck drivers tested and quarantined at the eastern and northern borders.